 It’s what makes us seek out companionship and even build familial bonds.

-Studies have shown that socialization is actually a basic need for humans – we need human interaction in order to thrive.
+Studies have shown that socialization is a basic need for humans – we need human interaction to thrive.

 It’s not just about forming connections, though.
 The human socialization instinct also drives us to conform to social norms and expectations.